awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-tutorial-ECS.md

 **To run an Amazon ECS task whenever a file is uploaded to an S3 bucket using the PUT operation**

+a) Create a CloudWatch Event Rule with ECS Task as a Target

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. In the navigation pane, choose **Events**, **Create rule**\.